Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 Maryland Stats and Trends

-- Maryland's games this year have hit the over on two of five set point totals (40%).
+- Maryland's games this year have gone over the point total two times in five opportunities (40%).

-- Maryland is 3-0 against the spread and 3-0 overall when the team notches more than 21.2 points.
+- When Maryland records more than 21.2 points, it is 3-0 against the spread and 3-0 overall.

 - This year the Terrapins have turned the ball over 10 times, one more than the Buckeyes' takeaways (9).